TapiocaFox/ReversiTalk/README.md

 # ReversiTalk
-Reversi chess game for IoTtalk.
+Reversi chess game and neural network AI for IoTtalk.
 Which is using the source code of magneticchen/Noversi

 # gallery
 ![](imgs/ReversiTalk.png)